Aeroflot Flight 3739 (1988)

 Aeroflot Flight 3739 was a Soviet domestic passenger flight from Irkutsk to Leningrad (now Saint Petersburg) with a stopover in Kurgan.
-On March 8, 1988, after the Tupolev Tu-154 operating the flight had left Kurgan, it was hijacked by the Ovechkin family, whose members sought to defect from the Soviet Union.
+On 8 March 1988, after the Tupolev Tu-154 operating the flight had left Kurgan, it was hijacked by the Ovechkin family, whose members sought to defect from the Soviet Union.

 The Ovechkin family demanded the crew fly the aircraft to London.
 However, the flight engineer persuaded them to allow a stopover in Finland for refueling.
 The aircraft instead landed at the Soviet military airbase Veshchevo, near the Finnish border, where it was stormed by the incident response team of the Soviet interior ministry.
-During the incident, four hostages were killed and five hijackers committed suicide.
+During the incident, a flight attendant (Tamara Zharkaya) was shot dead on the orders of the Ovechkin matriarch and three hostages were killed during the storming of the aircraft.
+Five hijackers committed suicide.
 Two surviving prosecutable members of the family were sentenced to eight and six years in prison, respectively.
-One of the crew was awarded the Order of the Red Banner as a result of the incident.
+Zharkaya was posthumously awarded the Order of the Red Banner as a result of the incident.

 Background

 The Ovechkin family were from Sosnovka in what is now Perm Krai.
 At the time of the incident the family consisted of twelve members: mother Nina (Ninel) and her eleven children (seven sons and four daughters).
 One of the daughters, Lyudmila, did not participate in the hijacking as she was married and lived in another city.
 After giving birth to the tenth of her eleven children, Ninel was awarded the Soviet distinction of "Mother Heroine".

 Following the death of her husband Dmitry in 1984, Ninel raised her children by herself in Irkutsk, Irkutsk Oblast.
 The boys started a local music band called the Seven Simeons.
 Following the band's tour of Japan, the Ovechkin family decided to leave the Soviet Union and settle abroad, which was usually not allowed by the government.
-Although they could have simply refused to return to their country from one of their trips abroad like numerous Soviet citizens had already done, the Ovechkins decided to hijack an aircraft.
+Rather than seek asylum in Japan or another country and/or refuse to return, the Ovechkins decided to hijack an aircraft.
 They left a note claiming they were going to meet relatives and boarded a Aeroflot airliner flying from Irkutsk to Leningrad (now Saint Petersburg).